iTwin/itwinjs-core/test-apps/ui-test-app/README.md

-﻿# The iModelJs Library
+﻿# The iModel.js Library

 Copyright © Bentley Systems, Inc. 2018

-The iModelJs sampleApp package provides an easy way to test the other packages in the iModelJs User Interface library.
+The iModel.js sampleApp package provides an easy way to test the other packages in the iModel.js User Interface library.